syncfusion-content/windowsforms-docs/WindowsForms/Gradient-Label/Serialization.md

 We can save and load the background color information in an XML file to persist the color state of a GradientLabel.
 The XmlSerializer Class can be used for providing serialization support.

 *	First include the required namespaces.

+{% capture codesnippet1 %}
 {% tabs %}
 {% highlight c# %}